 All of our lead product candidates are in preclinical development and their risk of failure is high.
 It is impossible to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must complete preclinical studies and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of preclinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
 Our pre-clinical studies and future clinical trials may not be successful.